babalugats76/mern-starter/README.md

 - Check in your code, i.e., add, commit, push, etc.
 - Login to Heroku using CLI: `heroku login`
 - Create named application using Heroku command-line utility: `heroku create colestock-mern-starter`.
 Afterwards, you will see it in the Heroku Dashboard.
 Alternatively, you can use the website GUI.
 - Set any needed production configuration values using the Heroku Dashboard.
-Alternatively, you can do it in the CLI, e.g., `heroku config:set mongoURI=connectstringgoeshere`
+Alternatively, you can do it in the CLI, e.g., `heroku config:set MONGO_URI=connectstringgoeshere`
 - Deploy to Heroku: `git push heroku main`
 - Test by navigating to the appropriate URL, e.g., `http://colestock-mern-starter.herokuapp.com/`